-According to the World Migration Report 2022, the global international migrants were 281 million in 2020 representing 3.6% of the world population, with 169 million being migrant workers across the world.
-International migration mainly flows from developing countries to large economies where America, Europe and Asia continents received the highest number of migrant workers of 102.4 million while Africa received 10% of the total international migrants in 2020.
-In 2020, around 21 million Africans were living in another African country, a significant increase from 18 million Africans in 2015.
-The number of Africans living in different regions also grew during the same period, from around 17 million in 2015 to over 19.5 million in 2020.
+According to the World Migration Report 2024, the global international migrants were 281 million in 2023 representing 3.6% of the world population, with 169 million being migrant workers across the world.
+International migration mainly flows from developing countries to large economies where America, Europe and Asia continents received the highest number of migrant workers of 102.4 million while Africa received 10% of the total international migrants in 2023.
+In 2023, around 21 million Africans were living in another African country, a significant increase from 18 million Africans in 2015.
+The number of Africans living in different regions also grew during the same period, from around 17 million in 2015 to over 19.5 million in 2023.
 However, these figures are likely to be higher given that many migrants are not included in this figure due to inaccuracy of data.
-Migratory patterns are Globalization, geo-political dynamics, the domestic environment of the country among other drivers, influence.
+Migratory patterns are influenced by globalization, geopolitical dynamics, the domestic environment of the country among other drivers.

 Over the years, Kenyans have been migrating in large numbers to different parts of the world for advanced training, education, job opportunities and political reasons, among others.
 To date, more Kenyans continue to migrate in search of better economic opportunities due to both pull and push factors locally and abroad.
-The number of Kenyan diaspora has significantly increased with the number of Kenyans in the diaspora estimated to be four million in the year 2023.
+The Kenyan diaspora is estimated at four million as at 2023 and continues to increase exponentially.

 The diaspora is recognized in the realm of international foreign policy as a catalyst of social and economic development in countries of origin, besides their active role in the host countries.
-The diaspora support to local communities has led to improved welfare of the communities as well as cultural integration and diversity.
-This includes remittances in the last decade which have progressively increased from USD 1,170 million (KShs.100 billion) in 2012 to USD 4,190 Million (Kshs.671 billion) in 2023.
+Diaspora support to local communities in their countries of origin has led to improved welfare and economic status of the communities for social development.
+For instance, remittances progressively increased from USD 1,170 million (KShs.100 billion) in 2012 to USD 4,190 Million (Kshs.671 billion) in 2023, according to the Central Bank of Kenya.

-The Vienna Convention on Consular relations recognizes the rights and privileges of the diaspora and acknowledges the existence of consular relations since ancient times, in its preamble.
-The convention governs the relations between nations with respect to nationals and interests of the two States.
-Articles 5 of the Convention is specific of the services that can be enjoyed by a person (national) in the space, with regard to both sending State (country of origin) and the receiving State (destination or country of residence).
+The Vienna Convention on Consular Relations recognizes the rights and privileges of the diaspora and acknowledges that consular relations have been in existence since ancient times.
+The Convention governs the friendly relations among nations with respect to nationals and interests of the States.
+Article 5 of the Convention is specific on the services that can be enjoyed by a person (national) in both the sending State (country of origin) and the receiving State (destination or country of residence).
 It is the guarantor of the protection of the rights and welfare of the diaspora, within the laws of the receiving State, other negotiated bilateral instruments, and or existing international frameworks to which both parties are signatories.